khomkrity/khomkrity/README.md

 ### 👨🏻‍💻 About Me

 🎓 I'm a new graduate with a bachelor's degree in Software Engineering from Mae Fah Luang University, Thailand.\
-⭐ I like to explore new technologies and blog what I've learned throughout the process.\
+⭐ I like to explore new technologies and blog what I've learned throughout my journey.\
 🎯 I'm on track for learning more about Algorithms, Web Development, Systems Design, and Cloud Architecture.

 ### 🛠 Tech Stack